anishathalye/dotfiles/README.md

 dotfiles
 ========

-Clone this repo and run `setup.sh` to configure your development environment.
+Clone this repo and run `install.bash` to configure your development environment.